Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Februari 2026 04.45.23 UTC
+- WIB: Jumat, 13 Februari 2026 05.43.04 UTC
-- WITA: Jumat, 13 Februari 2026 05.45.23 UTC
+- WITA: Jumat, 13 Februari 2026 06.43.04 UTC
-- WIT: Jumat, 13 Februari 2026 06.45.23 UTC
+- WIT: Jumat, 13 Februari 2026 07.43.04 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature